How Backward Chaining Can Help With Learning New Tasks

 13. Put clothes away.

 If you are teaching your child to do the laundry using this technique, you would start with the last step--putting the clothes away.
-Teach him this step until he has mastered it.
-All during the time you are teaching him this step, you are of course doing the rest of the entire task for him.
+Teach them this step until they have mastered it.
+All during the time you are teaching them this step, you are of course doing the rest of the entire task for them.

-Once he has mastered the last step, you then do the entire task until you come to the second-to-last step, folding the clothes.
-You teach him this step, and then allow him to do the last step on his own.
-Repeat this procedure until he has mastered the second-to-last step.
+Once they have mastered the last step, you then do the entire task until you come to the second-to-last step, folding the clothes.
+You teach them this step, and then allow them to do the last step on their own.
+Repeat this procedure until they have mastered the second-to-last step.

-You continue in this way until he learns the entire procedure.
+You continue in this way until they learn the entire procedure.

-Also keep in mind that, if you need to, you can break one or more of the steps into individual steps.
-For instance, if he is learning to fold the clothes, you can teach that task using the forward or backward chaining technique by breaking that task into steps if your child needs it.
+Also keep in mind that, if necessary, you can break one or more of the steps into individual steps.
+For instance, if they are learning to fold the clothes, you can teach that task using the forward or backward chaining technique by breaking that task into steps if they need it.

 Another Technique for your "Toolbox"